pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * on windows use py instead of python
 * pip freeze   shows everything installed by pip
 * pip install  uninstall   cache purge
+## 4.8.
+Examining configuration
+* To see how python was configured look at sysconfg module: CONFIG_ARGS or python3 -m sysconfig
 # 5. Debugging,Analysis and Performance Tuning
 ## 5.1.
 Automated
 * valgrind